-Welcome to another ultrasound-based case, part of the “Ultrasound For The Win!” (#US4TW) Case Series.
+Welcome to another ultrasound-based case, part of the “Ultrasound For The Win” (#US4TW) Case Series.
 In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed management or aided in diagnoses.
-In today’s case, a 74-year-old woman presents to the Emergency Department with painful right arm paresthesias.
+In this case, a 101-year-old man presents after being found down with altered mental status.

-Welcome to another ultrasound-based clinical case, part of the “Ultrasound For The Win!” (#US4TW) Case Series!
-In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed the management or aided in diagnoses.
-In this month’s case, a 93-year-old female presents to the Emergency Department with crushing chest pain.
+Welcome to another ultrasound-based case, part of the “Ultrasound For The Win” (#US4TW) Case Series.
+In this peer-reviewed case series, we focus on real clinical cases where bedside ultrasound changed management or aided in diagnoses.
+In this case, a 46-year-old woman presents with history of right-sided abdominal pain and vomiting.

 Are you getting a CT or bedside ultrasound as your first-line diagnostic approach to patients with undifferentiated abdominal or flank pain in whom you suspect kidney stones?
 In a landmark 15-center, multidisciplinary study published in the New England Journal of Medicine in September 2014, Dr. Rebecca Smith-Bindman (UCSF Department of Radiology) and her research team looked at exactly this question for emergency department patients.
 In the paper, “Ultrasonography versus CT for suspected nephrolithiasis,” Dr. Smith-Bindman and Dr. Ralph Wang (UCSF Department of Emergency Medicine) kindly joined us on a quick discussion about her paper.